Integrate into Your Own Custom GPT

 <Accordion title="Function call errors">

-Ensure the instructions emphasize following the schema and format requirements strictly.
+Make sure the instructions tell the GPT to follow the schema and format strictly.

 </Accordion>